How to become a core developer#

 When you have consistently contributed patches which meet quality standards without requiring extensive rewrites prior to being committed, you may qualify for commit privileges and become a core developer of Python.
 You must also work well with other core developers (and people in general) as you become an ambassador for the Python project.

 Typically a core developer will offer you the chance to gain commit privilege.
 The person making the offer will become your mentor and watch your commits for a while to make sure you understand the development process.
 If other core developers agree that you should gain commit privileges you are then extended an official offer.
 How core developers come to that agreement are outlined in PEP 13.

-Assuming the steering council does not object, a member of the council will email you asking for:
+Assuming the steering council does not object, a member of the council or delegate (approver) will email the candidate:

-They will update the devguide to publicly list your team membership at Developer Log
+Update the devguide to publicly list their team membership at Developer log.

 Post an announcement in the Committers Discourse category.
 The past few announcements were in the form of a separate post on the already open topic with the poll.